More from Legal & Copyright

 My Music Was Released Without My Consent.
 What Should I Do?

-The first step is to reach out to the parties involved in the creation of the release, such as collaborators, producers, or anyone who had access to the recordings.
-Ask them to remove the release from the platforms.
+The first step is to reach out to the parties involved in the creation of the release (e.g. collaborators, producers) anyone who had access to the recordings at some point.
+Identify who proceeded with the distribution and ask them to remove the release from the platforms.
 Very often this is the result of miscommunication or lack of clarity in contractual agreements.
-Resolving the issue internally can save time and complications.
+Resolving the issue internally is, in most cases, the best approach.

 If internal resolution isn’t possible, you’ll need to file a claim directly with the streaming platforms where the music was released.
 Most platforms have dedicated contact forms for such claims.
 Here’s a quick access to the main shops: